seanxiaoyan/multi-level-technical-debt-visualization/README.md

 `/Applications/Understand.app` on MacOS); if it is not in the default location, you can modify the paths at the top of both `understandapi.py` and `understandcli.py`.
 2. GetSmells:
-  *  You must have the [GetSmells](https://github.com/tdresearchgroup/GetSmells/) to run the MLTDVT.
+  *  You must have [GetSmells](https://github.com/tdresearchgroup/GetSmells/) to run the MLTDVT.
   *  Put the folder of GetSmells under the project root folder (see [Project structure](#Project-structure-on-directory-level))
 3. Python:
   * Python 3.6+ is required